quicwg/ops-drafts/draft-ietf-quic-manageability.md

-Multiple QUIC packets may be coalesced into a single UDP datagram, with a datagram carrying one or more long header packets followed by zero or one short header packets.
+Multiple QUIC packets may be coalesced into a single UDP datagram, with a datagram carrying one or more long-header packets followed by zero or one short-header packets.
 When packets are coalesced, the Length fields in the long headers are used to separate QUIC packets; see {{Section 12.2 of QUIC-TRANSPORT}}.
 The Length field is variable length, and its position in the header is